How to Build Mental Toughness

-Here are the five things you must have to get the good vibes flowing and get those big dreams within reach:
+Here are the five things you must have to get the good vibes flowing and also get those big dreams within reach:

 The whole Mental Toughness Bootcamp course is founded on research done on Olympic gold medalists.
 It showed certain characteristics that each of these world champion athletes had.
 One of them was unshakeable self-belief.

 When Simone Biles walks into a gym, she doesn’t wonder if she’ll be able to pull it together.
 She walks in knowing she’s the world champion.
 Aly Raisman walks in the world champion.
 She hasn’t even competed yet, but she knows, without question, that she has what it takes.